FarronF/limerick-council-meetings/meetings/2017/10/19-Monthly Meeting of Municipal District of Cappamore-Kilmallock/Minutes - Meeting of Municipal District of Cappamore-Kilmallock - 21st September 2017.md

 level of rural public transport complementing, where possible, existing transport services, thus

-allowing everyone in the community to have access to social, economic and other services.--- 6
+allowing everyone in the community to have access to social, economic and other services.
+---
+6

 She stated that the Board was made up of the following organisations: